delphi1029/datastructure_algorithms/README.md

 * A spanning tree T of an undirected graph G is a subgraph that is a tree which includes all of the vertices of G, with a minimum possible number of edges (min edges = V-1).
 * Please note A tree is a connected undirected graph with no cycles.
 * **A minimum spanning tree (MST)** or minimum weight spanning tree is a subset of the edges of a connected, edge-weighted undirected graph that connects all the vertices together, without any cycles and with the minimum possible total edge weight.
 That is, it is a spanning tree whose sum of edge weights is as small as possible.
+* If there are n vertices in the graph, then each spanning tree has n − 1 edges.
+* There may be several minimum spanning trees of the same weight; in particular, if all the edge weights of a given graph are the same, then every spanning tree of that graph is minimum.
+* Minimum spanning trees have direct applications in the design of networks, including computer networks, telecommunications networks, transportation networks, water supply networks, and electrical grids.